eqmaz/validus/README.md

 - A simple REST API implementation with a couple of endpoints and stubs
 - Clean main file just bootstraps dependencies and runs the app entry point
 - Makefile for easy commands
-- A few unit tests
+- Unit tests for app_core and trade_core
 - Docs

 ## Does not include:
 - Authentication awareness (it's a hypothetical service)
-- Complete REST API (just the create and history endpoints + stubs)
+- The REST API only has create and history endpoints + stubs for the rest

 ## What could be improved:
  - Better thread-safe performance in the engine (locking at more granular level etc)
  - Better memory efficiency in the in-memory store (not duplicating data)
  - User authentication stubs / awareness
- - A nice integration test suite
+ - A better integration test suite
  - Nice validation layer for public API surface
  - Standardised REST response and error shapes
  - app_core framework is really basic
- - Versioning
+ - Versioning & version bump automation

 ## Cheers, speak soon!